CePeU/MarkdownToFoundry/README.md

 ### Obsidian pros
 - Better editor (with plugins, undo, formatting etc.)
-- Dataview plugin and now Base (even if you need to use Dataview for my plugin)!
+- Dataview plugin and now Base
+(even if you need to use Dataview to utilize my plugin to it's fullest potential!
+Take a look [NPC overview](https://github.com/CePeU/MarkdownToFoundry/wiki/Demo))
 - Second window during gameplay (one for Foundry one for Obsidian = more Screen size)
 - note centric + a lot of plugins for that
 - better/easier backup